shead-custom-design/buildcat/docs/design.rst

 Design
 ======

-We created Buildcat because we were frustrated with the complexity and builtin assumptions of other render farm systems.
+We created Buildcat because we were frustrated with the complexity and certain builtin assumptions of other render farm systems.
 Buildcat is written in Python for portability, simplicity, and flexibility.
-It runs on MacOS, Linux, and Windows (using WSL), and uses existing open source software wherever possible instead of reinventing wheels.
+It runs on MacOS, Linux, and Windows (using WSL), requires little-to-no configuration, and uses existing open source software wherever possible instead of reinventing wheels.

 .. tip::
     While Buildcat is as simple as we could possibly make it, there are still